-A tool sharpener is an essential tool for gardening.
+A tool sharpener is an essential tool for gardening, make sure to wear your work boots or gardening boots to avoid any mishaps.
 It helps you to maintain and care for your tools.
 You can purchase a sharpener at any hardware store.
 If you do not want to purchase a sharpener, there are other tips that you can use to help maintain your gardening tools.
 These tips include cleaning the tools properly after each use.

 When you are cleaning out your gardening tools, make sure to remove all dirt, debris, and dust from the blades by wiping the tools with a soft cloth.
 Always wipe the blades after use to prevent the blades from rusting or being dull.
 Also, keep the knives sharp by ensuring they are sharp.

 Gardening is a fun hobby and is a lot of fun.
 Gardening is an affordable hobby but it is a must to ensure the tools are not damaged and that it lasts for years.